Locally restricted measurements on a multipartite quantum system: data hiding is generic: Miscellaneous remarks and questions

-We gather estimates on mean width and volume radius of ``standard'' sets, which are used in our proofs.
+\subappendix{Volume estimates for Schatten classes and related bodies} We gather estimates on mean width and volume radius of ``standard'' sets, which are used in our proofs.
 We use the following notation for the unit balls associated to Schatten norms

-Moreover, given symmetric convex bodies $K \subset \R^n$ and $K' \subset \R^{n'}$, their projective tensor product is defined as
+Moreover, given symmetric convex bodies $K \subset {\mathbf{R}}^n$ and $K' \subset {\mathbf{R}}^{n'}$, their projective tensor product is defined as

 \begin{theorem} We have

 \end{theorem}